CodeThat/The-Grand-Grimoire/README.md

 Information Security
 ==============

-A place for some of my infosec related recipes I've created in my reseasrch.
+A place for some of my infosec related recipes created throughout my reseasrch.
 Here a brave adventurer will my find security related programs, scripts, exploits, and notes.